Hyyote/In-depth-Windows-tweaking/README.md

 You can search for things you are interested in by searching for keywords like Privacy, Telemetry, CoreParking, Kernel settings, while undefined ones are in Miscellaneous.

  <mark>Always use at least 3200 DPI if you can.
+ <mark>If you used the scripts from the tweaks folder, do not set a new default task manager, it increases latency.

 &nbsp;&nbsp;&nbsp;https://github.com/Hyyote/files-/tree/main/tweaks